sergeytkachenko/docker-best-practices/ABOUT_DOCKER.md

   * [zero-downtime pushes](https://web.archive.org/web/20121104220114/http://docs.dotcloud.com/0.9/firststeps/how-it-works/)
   * Scaling
   * Load balance
-* Why dotcloud want changes?
+* **Why dotcloud want changes**?
   * dotcloud supported **only limited numbers of stacks** (like, php, python, nodejs, mssql etc)
   * dotcloud it is very complicated platform depends of the itself complicated cloud infrastructure
-  * Not possible deploy my application in local laptop or my infrastructure
+  * Not possible run specific application on the my infrastructure or laptop
+* So, Solomon Hykes

 [//]: # (  * Need low-level piece for run anywhere, from laptop to ec2 or any server)
 [//]: # (  * Need scale application, scheduling resources)

 ---